HPAG — Current Students

 The next most important factor for medical schools is your experience in medicine.
 Basically, this comes down to how well you can answer the question: “Why do you want to become a physician?”
 You cannot answer this question in the abstract; you must have some practical experience that has shown you why you want to enter the field.
 Most students shadow a physician or volunteer in the hospital for an initial experience.
 Ideally, you should go beyond that by trying to get some actual contact with patients.
 You can get a job in a physician’s office, or work as a nurse technician, phlebotomist, or patient transporter to name a few.
 You may be able to do clinical research at a medical school.

 A majority of successful Centre applicants have done scientific research at Centre, a large university, or both.
 You should not assume that you MUST do research in order to be accepted since there have been plenty of successful Centre applicants who have done no research.
 Nor should you assume that you MUST do SCIENTIFIC research.
 The more prestigious private medical schools like Vanderbilt put more emphasis on research experience.
 You should do research if you have a true desire to learn about a discipline in a more practical setting (compared to lecture and lab).
+Doing research will probably help on the MCAT since there are questions about scientific analysis and reasoning skills throughout.
 Medical schools view research experience favorably because it teaches students valuable problem-solving skills.
 Furthermore, medical schools are packed with scientists who are looking for potential researchers on their own projects.
-Most medical students will do some sort of basic science or clinical research.
+Most medical students will do some sort of basic science or clinical research and some medical schools have research as part of their curriculum.

 Besides demonstrating experience in a medical setting, you also need to demonstrate a commitment to service.
 The medical professions are definitely service-oriented.
 Many successful applicants from Centre are members of CARE and LIFT, participate in Habitat for Humanity, are resident assistants, or have siginficant leadership roles in their fraternity/sorority philanthropic programs.
 The deeper your level of commitment, the more attractive you will look.
 Working on one house for a couple of hours for Habitat for Humanity is not impressive.